diefenbach/django-lfs/docs/user/management/properties/property_groups.rst

   and click on ``Update properties``.

 Remove Properties
-  To remove properties from the group select the checkboxes beside the properties you want to remove within the ``Selected properties`` section on the right side and click on ``Remove from Property Group``.
+  To remove properties from the group select the check boxes beside the properties you want to remove within the ``Selected properties`` section on the right side and click on ``Remove from Property Group``.